Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/modding-tools.md

 ## Models

 - [OGF Editor](https://github.com/mortany/OGF-tool) - Tool for working with ogf format
-- [OGF Editor by Valerok](https://github.com/VaIeroK/OGF-tool) - Modified tool for working with ogf format
+- [OGF Editor by Valerok](https://github.com/VaIeroK/OGF-tool) - Tool for working with .ogf and .dm format
     - [More](ogf-editor-by-valerok.md)

 - [MeshToolz](https://github.com/gunslingermod/MeshToolz) - Swiss knife for low-level editing of OGF models.
 Want to copy a piece of one model to another?
 Easy.
 Change texture paths and bindings?
 No problem.
 Move and scale an item by snapping it to another bone?
 No problem.
 Can work both interactively and in script processing mode.